Chilean rodeo: Criticism

 Animal rights organizations object to Chilean Rodeo and refuse to call it "sport".
 The arguments against this activity are related to the treatment the animals receive: the calf is driven near a wall and suddenly is hit by the horse's chest (a charge) in order to stop him.
 This occurs several times, although the calf is rarely injured or unwilling to stand up.
 There are constant inspections of the calf during the event to ensure that it is fit to continue.

 In 2006, a group of 40 people protested against Chilean rodeo outside Medialuna de Rancagua where the Campeonato Nacional de Rodeo (National Championship of Chilean Rodeo) was taking place.

 In 2010, a group of activists entered a medialuna in the middle of a rodeo to protest, and were violently repressed by the huasos taking part in the event.
-A 17-year-old girl was lassoed, beaten and dragged out of the medialuna.
+A 17-year-old girl was lassoed and dragged out of the medialuna.
+The rider in question was criticized for said action by the head of the Federación Nacional de Clubes de Huasos, Ricardo Sandoval, who suggested he be barred from competing.

 Since then, other organisations have sought a ban on Chilean rodeo.
 This is similar to the 2010 ban on Spanish bullfighting in Catalonia, Spain.